 Much like dentists who offer anesthesia to nervous or anxious patients, our vets in Smokey Point administer anesthesia to all of our patients before performing dental procedures.
 This results in less stress being put on the animals.
 It also allows us to X-Ray their mouth as required.

 Advanced Care Animal Clinic welcomes cats, dogs, and their people to our clinic!
-Our experienced vets are passionate about the health of Smokey Point companion animals.
+Our experienced vets are passionate about the health of companion animals in Smokey Point.
 Get in touch today to book your pet's appointment.